Chinese-American Planning Council: Programs and services

 CPC provides over 50 programs at their 25+ locations citywide.
 These programs include community, daycare, workforce, senior citizen, and youth services.

 Community services

-CPC provides Mutli-Social Services (MSS) in Manhattan, Brooklyn, and Queens.
+CPC provides Multi-Social Services (MSS) in Manhattan, Brooklyn, and Queens.
 CPC's MSS Programs provide comprehensive and accessible benefits for low-income residents and non-English speaking immigrants in predominantly Chinese areas.
 Bilingual counselors and outreach workers take a proactive and culturally sensitive approach through individual, family, and group counseling.
 They also visit local work sites and street fairs, participate in radio talks and advocate for the needy by seeking access to resources and government entitlement programs.